multiprocessio/datastation-documentation/tutorials/Query_CockroachDB_with_DataStation.md

-# Run CockroachDB in Docker and query with DataStation
+# Exploring data in CockroachDB with Python and Pandas in DataStation

 This tutorial walks through running CockroachDB in Docker, creating a table and loading it with data, and finally querying the database in